Ankle distortion (twisted ankle, ankle sprain)

 Please note that in The Netherlands you are not insured when driving a vehicle while wearing a pressure bandage or tubigrip!

 Because of the swelling, thorough physical examination of your ligaments is not possible during your visit at the emergency department.
-This can be done after 4-7 days, when de swelling has decreased.
+This can be done after 4-7 days, when the swelling has decreased.
 You should make an appointment with your general practitioner for the follow-up examination of your ankle ligaments.
 In some cases, we will make an appointment in the hospital in the outpatient clinic.

 Overstretched ankle ligaments